dmlc/xgboost/doc/parameter.rst

 * ``refresh_leaf`` [default=1]

-  - This is a parameter of the ``refresh`` updater plugin.
+  - This is a parameter of the ``refresh`` updater.
 When this flag is 1, tree leafs as well as tree nodes' stats are updated.
 When it is 0, only node stats are updated.

 * ``process_type`` [default= ``default``]